"Haroldston", Kellys Plains, 2350

 “Haroldston” is listed for sale at $1,150,000.

-For further details or to arrange an inspection, please contact New England’s rural property specialists, Graham MacDougall on 0412 220 302 or Dan Fittler on 0402 942 231.
+For further details or to arrange an inspection, please contact New England’s rural property specialist, Graham MacDougall on 0412 220 302.

 The above information has been supplied to us by the Vendor.
 We do not accept responsibility to any person for its accuracy and do no more than pass this information on.
 Interested parties should make and rely upon their own enquiries in order to determine whether or not this information is in fact accurate.